SovereignCloudStack/standards/Standards/scs-0001-sovereign-cloud-standards.md

 - IaaS: The team working on infrastructure-as-a-service topics
 - KaaS: The team working on Kubernetes-as-a-service topics
 - Ops: The team working on operations topics
+- IAM: The team working on idenity and access management topics
 - Global: The entire SCS community

 ## Proposal phase